 - City Council may consider conditional approvals and grandfathering when appropriate and in accordance with state law. - Roads.
 City Council may consider the following when determining whether road intersections are adequate for residential preliminary subdivision plans, site plans for development, planned development district concept plans, and subdivision concept plans. - Traffic impact analysis. - The developer of any project projected to generate either 25 new peak hour trips per day or 200 total trips per day using the latest version of the Institute of Transportation Engineers (ITE) Trip Generation Manual may be asked to submit a traffic impact analysis (TIA) to determine the level of service (LOS) of road intersections within the study area.
 If a development will generate fewer than 25 new peak-hour trips per day or 200 total trips per day, or if the LOS of an affected intersection is graded "E" or "F," the City may request a TIA.
 The study area shall be determined by City staff, who may consider the following when determining the parameters of the study area and the requirements and sufficiency of the TIA: - Study area.
-The typical study area for a TIA consists of a minimum area encompassed by a radius of 1/4 mile from the site to be developed, and includes collector or higher-functioning classification road intersections from all approaches to the site as specified in the current edition of the City of Lago Vista's Comprehensive Plan.
+The typical study area for a TIA consists of a minimum area encompassed by a radius of one (1) mile from the site to be developed, and includes collector or higher-functioning classification road intersections from all approaches to the site as specified in the current edition of the City of Lago Vista's Comprehensive or Thoroughfare Plan.
+As a minimum, the study area will be designed to include all impact, including indirect impact, on the jurisdiction's arterials (Lohman Ford Road and FM 1431).
 This area may include intersections which are subject to the jurisdiction of the TxDOT or Travis County.
 Coordination with these government agencies may be required.

-- If the one-fourth-mile radius does not include a collector or higher-functioning classification road intersection, the City may require the inclusion of the nearest collector or higher functioning classification road intersection as part of the study area. - Trip generation best practices for project TIAs. - Existing traffic counts should be conducted within a twelve-month period of the submittal date of the TIA.
+- If the one (1) mile radius does not include a collector or higher-functioning classification road intersection, the City may require the inclusion of the nearest collector or higher functioning classification road intersection as part of the study area. - Trip generation best practices for project TIAs. - Existing traffic counts should be conducted within a twelve-month period of the submittal date of the TIA.
 Traffic counts should be taken on a Tuesday, Wednesday, or Thursday, not following a holiday unless approved by the City.
 If a school is located within the TIA study limits, traffic counts should be taken while school is in session. - Trip generation for each land use should be obtained by utilizing the current edition of the ITE Trip Generation Manual.
 Where a land use is not recognized within the ITE Manual or where local conditions indicate fewer trips than projected by the ITE standard for a particular land use, local trip rates may be developed; however, the data should be submitted to the City with supporting documentation prior to approval of the rates. - For developments generating peak trip numbers on weekends, the City may require the TIA to include traffic counts on either Saturday or Sunday (depending upon which day best reflects the proposed land use's peak operation), and the TIA should include a traffic report for a single peak hour.
 Operational analyses may be requested as well.
 Pass-by and diverted trip reduction factors may be considered for certain uses if City staff permits. - Trip distribution and assignment.
 Any of the following methodologies may be acceptable for the purpose of determining trip distribution in a TIA: - Gravity model.
 This technique may require calibration prior to its use if utilizing an old gravity model for the study area. - Utilization of demographic data.